-Major in International Business (126-128 hours)

-Anisul Islam, PhD, Coordinator Room 1029-North, 713-221-8914

-Given the significant role of the United States in world affairs and the importance of globalization of business to American business enterprise, this major offers a combination of basicbusiness knowledge with an interdisciplinary study of international practices and policies.
+Major in International Business (126-128 hours) Anisul Islam, PhD, Coordinator Room 1029-North, 713-221-8914 Given the significant role of the United States in world affairs and the importance of globalization of business to American business enterprise, this major offers a combination of basic business knowledge with an interdisciplinary study of international practices and policies.
 The curriculum of this major is designed to prepare students for positions in government, business or international agencies in the fields of international trade, international finance, international marketing, international management, and international accounting.

-Students must complete all common core requirements (see page 23) prior to enrolling in upper-level courses.

-International Business Major Requirements (24-26 hours)

-18 hours from the following courses:
+General Education Requirements (42 hours) Students must complete all common core requirements (see page 23) prior to enrolling in upper-level courses.
+Business Core Requirements (51 hours) See page 29 for the list of Business Core requirements.
+International Business Major Requirements (24-26 hours) 18 hours from the following courses: